rebeccathedev/search-parser/README.md

 SearchParser
 ============
 SearchParser is a parser that converts a freeform query into an intermediate object, that can then be converted to query many backends (SQL, ElasticSearch, etc).
-It supports a freeform natural-language search as commonly found on many sites across the web.
+It supports a faceted language search as commonly found on many sites across the web.

 For example, the following query: